traefik/traefik/docs/content/user-guides/crd-acme/index.md

 ### Force TLS v1.2+

 Nowadays, TLS v1.0 and v1.1 are deprecated.
-In order to configure TLS Connection, one can use the TLSOption CRD.
 In order to force TLS v1.2 or later on all your IngressRoute, you can define the `default` TLSOption:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/traefik/traefik/v2.7/docs/content/user-guides/crd-acme/05-tlsoption.yml